TAXIS: artist's notes

 SKU: 6

-Taxis is my most complex giclée composition– "repainted," realigned, adjusted and refined over 12 years.
+Taxis is my most complex giclée composition–reworked, realigned, adjusted and refined over 12 years.

-Near-to-far space is seen through a complex "framework" of lines and shapes that stretches across the picture from side to side and top to bottom.
+Near-to-far space is seen through a complex "framework" of lines and shapes that stretches across the picture from top to bottom and side to side.
 You the viewer are virtually in the picture, standing at the front edge on just this side of the near taxi.

 This complex "framework" is made of vertical lines (the taxi's window post, driver's necktie, tree trunks, awning posts, stone monument, the long joints between wall panels on the far-left building, and blue banner, etc.) intersected by horizontal lines (bus-stop awning, red stripes on the busses, taxi roofs and window ledges, pedestrian railings, building windows, and window reflections on the near taxi roof, etc.).
 This loose "grid" is made dynamic by numerous diagonal lines (windshields, seat backs and head rests, seat belt, arm of taxi driver, tree branches, shadow on far-left wall, etc.), creating a mesh of angles strewn with myriad, small shapes.